sdhutchins/gbs-guide/index.md

 # Unofficial GBS Guide
 {: .fs-9 }

 This guide is designed to assist you in navigating the program effectively and making the most of your academic journey.
-It'll include all the content you won't find in the GBS handbook.
+It'll include all the content you won't find in the GBS (Graduate Biomedical Sciences) handbook.
+Use this as a supplement - not a replacement - to the handbook.
 {: .fs-5 .fw-300 }

 [Getting Started](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }